 A program for families with children ages birth to kindergarten that offers classes and special events for children and their parents.
 Each class has a Parent/Child Time.
 Here, parents and children spend time together playing, learning more about each other, doing art projects, enjoying music and special activities together.
 Some ECFE classes also offer a "separation time".
 During the "Guided Playing and Learning" portion, a licensed Early Childhood Teacher works with the children providing experiences and activities to encourage skills in socializing, sharing, and developing independence.
-Meanwhile, the parents learn, share, grow and support each other in a most enjoyable and comfortable setting.
-This is known as "Parent Time".
-For Who? ... for parents and their children between the ages of newborn and just bewith their child, any adult who plays an important role in their may attend.
+Meanwhile, the parents learn, share, grow and support each other,...if a parent is unable to attend classesand spe-with their child, any adult who plays an important role in their may attend.'separa-When?
+ECFE classes are held on various fore kindergarten.